Google

 Frequently Asked Questions

-How do per-square-foot prices at Pinewood Terrace compare to recent terraced house sales in the Marsiling area?
+How does the price per square foot at Pinewood Terrace compare to recent terraced transactions in Marsiling and the northern corridor?

-What Additional Buyer's Stamp Duty implications should second-property purchasers understand when acquiring at Pinewood Terrace?
+What is the Additional Buyer's Stamp Duty (ABSD) impact for Singapore Citizen second-property purchasers at Pinewood Terrace?

-How does proximity to Marsiling MRT Station influence demand and capital appreciation for Pinewood Terrace?
+How does proximity to Marsiling MRT Station (NS8) affect long-term demand and capital appreciation?

-What TDSR implications and financing headroom apply to purchasers at typical Pinewood Terrace price points?
+What are the Total Debt Servicing Ratio (TDSR) and financing headroom implications at typical Pinewood Terrace price points?

-How does Pinewood Terrace compare to competing terraced house developments in the north-west region?
+How does Pinewood Terrace compare to competing terraced developments in the northern sector, such as those in Yew Tee or Woodgrove?